-- 3.51 Subject to delegation by the President of the System, the Vice President for Academic Affairs has the general assignment of effective coordination of the general academic institutions.
-Specifically, he: - 3.511 Submits to the President of the System recommendations on the System programs in education, research, and public service, including general plans and operations of general aca- demic institutions.
-3.512 Reviews and makes recommendations on proposals from the general academic institutions requiring action by the President of the System.
-3.513 Works with the general academic institutions to develop general guidelines concerning faculty workload and faculty policies and recommends to the President of the System concerning System policies on these matters.
-3.514 Prepares and submits to the President of the System long-range and immediate academic plans for the general academic institutions including programs for continuous evaluation of existing academic programs.
-3.515 Pursuant to governing policies, recommends to the President of the System upon the annual operating budget requests submitted by each gen- eral academic institution.
-3.516 Recommends to the President of the System legislative appropriation requests (and policies for the development of such requests) to be submitted by the System on behalf of the general academic institutions.
-3.517 Processes all academic matters for the System general academic institutions with the Coordinating Board, and coordinates other academic matters directed to the Coordinating Board.
-3.518 Coordinates the preparation of the agenda for meetings of the Council of Academic Institutions 3.519 In matters involving joint programs between System general academic institutions and System health institutions, coordinates with the Vice President for Health Affairs.
-The Vice Pre sident for Academic Affairs reports to and is responsible to the President of the System.
+Subject to delegation by the Chancellor, the Vice Chancellor for Academic Affairs has the general assignment of effective coordination of the general academic institutions.
+Specifically, his duties include:

+- 3.211 Submitting to the Chancellor recommendations on the System programs in education, research, and public service, including general plans and operations of general academic institutions. - 3.212 Reviewing and making recommendations on proposals from the general academic institutions requiring action by the Chancellor. - 3.213 Working with the general academic institutions to develop general guidelines concerning faculty workload and faculty policies and recommending to the Chancellor System policies on these matters. - 3.214 Preparing and submitting to the Chancellor long-range and immediate academic plans for the general academic institutions including programs for continuous evaluation of existing academic programs. - 3.215 Pursuant to governing policies, recommending to the Chancellor the annual operating budget requests submitted by each general academic institution. - 3.216 Recommending to the Chancellor legislative appropriation requests (and policies for the development of such requests) to be submitted by the System on behalf of the general academic institutions. - 3.217 Processing all academic matters for the System general academic institutions with the Coordinating Board, and coordinating other academic matters directed to the Coordinating Board. - 3.218 Coordinating the preparation of the agenda for meetings of the Council of Academic Institutions. - 3.219 Coordinating the development and implementation of the individual mission of the general academic institutions. - 3.21(10) In matters involving joint programs between System general academic institutions and System health institutions, coordinating with the Vice Chancellor for Health Affairs. - 3.21(11) Coordinating activities of the Institute of Higher Education Management with all System Components and other interested institutions of higher education and directing development of its programs to provide managerial training for persons in administrative positions in such institutions. - 3.22 Director of the Institute of Higher Education Management.
+Subject to delegation by the Vice Chancellor for Academic Affairs, the Director of the Institute of Higher Education Management is responsible for directing the programs and training activities of said Institute for the purpose of helping university administrators improve their effectiveness.
+Specifically, his duties include: